DessimozLab/omamer/README.md

 # Change log

+#### Version 2.0.2
+- changed method for hiding taxa in build process.
+Now takes a file containing taxa to hide on separate lines.
+- checks and improved feedback for root taxon and requested taxa to hide.
+- root taxon set by default to the root level in speciestree.nwk (previously hard-coded to default to LUCA)

 #### Version 2.0.1
  - remove dependency for filehash library
  - return better error message if build dependencies are not met, but trying to building an omamer database